felixs8/vibe-coding-template/project-management/guidelines.md

 The definition of done may change as the team gains experience, but it always functions as the common bar for completion.

+### Coding Style in Detail

+The coding style artifact establishes **how we write code** across the entire project.
+It prevents inconsistency and reduces the need to repeat coding preferences to AI agents.

+It may include:

+- Component creation guidelines (when to extract reusable components).
+- Naming conventions and patterns specific to the chosen technology stack.
+- Testing philosophy (focus on functionality, avoid repetitive assertions).
+- Code organization and quality standards.
+- Language-specific best practices.

+This artifact ensures that all AI agents follow the same coding standards without needing repeated instruction.

+### Documentation Style in Detail

+The documentation style artifact defines **how we write and maintain all project documentation**.
+It prevents documentation bloat while ensuring essential information remains accessible.

+It covers:

+- Conciseness principles (what to include and what to avoid).
+- Artifact-specific guidelines for requirements, architecture, and task documentation.
+- Standards for structure, formatting, and content organization.
+- Anti-patterns that lead to maintenance problems or information overload.

+This artifact helps AI agents produce focused, useful documentation without dumping excessive context.

 ### Tasks in Detail

 Tasks are the **unit of progress**.
 Every task describes one increment of work and records its own outcome.